What’s the best cardio workout? Is it different for each individual? Both are common questions, and we decided to dig into the data.

 I have always been a fan of high-intensity cardio workouts.
 I started running at a young age, ran cross-country competitively, and played soccer year-round throughout high school.

 Alex has also been a lifelong fan of cardio workouts, but she refers to herself as a “one-speed pony.”
-She has never liked the high-intensity workouts as much as I do and prefers running, swimming, and lifting weights.
+She has never liked the high-intensity workouts as much as I do and prefers long-distance running, swimming, and lifting weights.

 Workout preferences aside, the purpose of this experiment was to identify the best, most effective cardio workout.
 Since we’ll be using heart rate analysis, our definition of “the best, most effective workout” is the workout that burns the most calories.